realityexpander/How_to_program_from_ground_up/11-FunctionalProgramming.md

                                     //     then calls the `second` lambda with the result of `first()` and the 2nd integer (b)
      }

-     val result = firstThenSecond(add, multiply, 10, 2) // <-- calls the lambda with the 2 functions and 2 integers
+     val result = firstThenSecond(addFunc, multiplyFunc, 10, 2) // <-- calls the lambda with the 2 functions and 2 integers
                                                         //     using the "first class citizen" variables that each
                                                         //     contain a function as a value (also called a lambda.) println(result) // result will be 24